keptn/lifecycle-toolkit/docs/content/en/docs/intro/_index.md

 weight: 10
 ---

-Keptn implements observability
+Keptn implements observability for deployments.
-for deployments and seamlessly integrates with deployment tools such as ArgoCD, Flux, and Gitlab and brings application awareness to your Kubernetes cluster.
+It seamlessly integrates with deployment tools such as ArgoCD, Flux, and Gitlab to bring application awareness to your Kubernetes cluster.

 These standard deployment tools do an excellent job at deploying applications